licheng019/licheng019.github.io/_posts/tech/2017-06-28-hadoop-fully-distributed-cluster-in-aws.md

 	</property>

 The basic Configuration is done here.
 I am going to explore more configuration and detail in the later blog.

 6).
+Slave Nodes

+Add all the NameNode address under slaves file.

+6).
 Format NameNode